top of page

 Direct Donations:

-This includes regular or one-time donations to causes you care about, such as animal welfare, environmental organizations, or education-focused nonprofits.
-On average, households allocate $100–$250 per month for this purpose, but the amount can vary depending on your priorities and financial capacity.
+• Includes regular or one-time contributions to causes you care about, such as animal welfare, environmental organizations, or education-focused nonprofits.
+Average households allocate $100–$250/month, but amounts vary based on priorities and capacity.

 Religious Tithing or Contributions:

-If you're part of a religious community, you may allocate a portion of your income for tithing or supporting religious institutions.
-This typically ranges from $50–$100 per month, though it will vary based on individual practices and the teachings of your faith.
+• If you’re part of a religious community, allocate a portion of income for tithing or supporting institutions.
+Typical range: $50–$100/month, depending on personal practice and faith teachings.

 Community Support & Gifts:

-This category includes helping local initiatives or providing financial support to friends or family in need.
-Some people set aside $25–$50 per month for ad-hoc contributions, such as covering medical expenses for a loved one or donating to a neighbor's fundraiser.
+• Includes helping local initiatives or providing support to friends/family in need.
+Set aside $25–$50/month for ad-hoc contributions, like covering medical costs for a loved one or donating to a neighbor’s fundraiser.

 Volunteer Hours & In-kind Contributions: